 Joint Tenancy Property in an Arizona Probate

 In Arizona, spouses have the right to hold property in joint tenancy with right of survivorship.
 The regular rules of joint tenancy still apply to joint tenancies with rights of survivorship.
-If one of the spouse transfers their interest to a third party though, it voids the joint tenancy all together.
+If one of the spouses transfers their interest to a third party though, it voids the joint tenancy altogether.

 What happens when spouses sign a contract to sell a joint tenancy property, but one spouse dies before the interest transfers?
 In Smith v.
 Tang, 464 P.2d 982 (1966) the Arizona Supreme Court addressed this question.